When is Lucifer season 5 on Netflix? What’s going to happen?

 Ah, the million greenback query!

-At current there may be nonetheless no confirmed launch date for the finale season, nonetheless we’re predicting that Lucifer season 5 can be launched on Netflix within the spring or the summer time of 2020.
-Nonetheless, because it’s the ultimate season, Netflix could select to delay the discharge additional to construct anticipation.
+At current there may be nonetheless no confirmed launch date for the finale season, nonetheless we’re predicting that the primary eight episodes of Lucifer season 5 shall be launched on Netflix within the spring or the summer time of 2020.
+Nevertheless, because it’s the ultimate season, Netflix could select to delay the discharge additional to construct anticipation.

 #Lucifer Season 5 begins filming tomorrow!!
 Can’t wait @tomellis17 @LaurenGerman @Aimee_Garcia @RachaelEHarris @dbwofficial @kevinmalejandro @LesleyAnnBrandt @Henderson_Joe @Ildymojo pic.twitter.com/b9JWOT2EKj